osde8info/balena-io-docs/pages/learn/deploy/delta.md

 If you are using delta updates, you might notice the following changes in {{ $names.company.lower }} behavior:

 The *Download progress* bar on the dashboard might show for only a short time, much shorter than in a normal application update.
-This is because, in the most common development patterns, there are usually very small changes between one version of the application image and the next (e.g. fixing typos, adding a new source file, or installing an extra OS package), and when using deltas, these changes are downloaded much quicker than before.
+In the most common development patterns, there are usually very small changes between one version of the application image and the next (e.g. fixing typos, adding a new source file, or installing an extra OS package), so when using deltas these changes are downloaded much quicker than before.

 Delta updates are resumable, so if the connection drops or otherwise stalls, the update will resume from the last byte received.
 Updates will be retried 30 times, with an interval of 1 second between retries.
 In addition, there is a wait time of 30 seconds during updates before a connection is considered stalled.
 This allows for a 20-minute timeframe where no byte is received before the update fails, after which the supervisor retries the delta from the beginning.